 The Beckman Center is also home to CHF’s fellows, of whom there are roughly 18 annually, making the Beckman Center the largest private fellowship program in the history of science in the United States.
 The Beckman Center, which celebrated its 25th anniversary in 2012, is proud to count among its alumni a long list of distinguished researchers (see Current and Former Fellows).
 We also offer travel grants to support one or two weeks of research using CHF’s collections.

-- Recent updates from fellows:
+- Other recent updates from fellows:

 2010-2011 Fellows at the Hagley Museum and Library